-Value Co-creation in Project Management
+Value Co-Creation in Project Management

-Vargo and Lusch originally used the terms co-creation in 2004 (Vargo and Lusch, 2004) and later refined the concept in Vargo and Lusch (2014).
-Value is not static; it shifts based on past experiences, present realizations, and future anticipations (Grönroos and Voima, 2012).
-According to Roser et al. (2013, p.
-4) "co-creation is an interactive, creative, and social process between stakeholders that is initiated by the firm" (i.e. service provider).
-Vargo and Lusch (2016) indicate that value co-creation is where organizations and individuals/stakeholders are interdependent in creating value for customers.
+Vargo and Lusch originally used the terms co-creation in 2004 (Vargo and Lusch, 2004) and later refined the concept in Lusch and Vargo (2014).
+Value is not static; it shifts based on past experiences, present realisations and future anticipations (Grönroos and Voima, 2013).
+According to Roser, Defillippi and Samson (2013: 4), "co-creation is an interactive, creative and social process between stakeholders that is initiated by the firm" (i.e., service provider).
+Vargo and Lusch (2016) indicate that value co-creation is where organisations and individuals/stakeholders are interdependent in creating value for customers.

-Studies have shown value is co-created when organizations practice stakeholder engagement, co-production, self-service, improving customer experience, problem-solving, dialogue, co-designing and co-developing firm products and services (Alexander and Jaakkola, 2016; Gebauer et al., 2010).
+Studies have shown value is co-created when organisations practice stakeholder engagement, co-production, self-service, improving customer experience, problem-solving, dialogue, co-designing and co-developing firm products and services (Alexander and Jaakkola, 2016; Gebauer, Fischer and Fleisch, 2010).
 In other words, value is jointly created by stakeholders and firms (Vargo and Lusch, 2016).
-Furthermore, because stakeholders co-create the end product with the organization, they would feel responsible for and be more satisfied with the outcome.
+Furthermore, because stakeholders co-create the end product with the organisation, they would feel responsible for and be more satisfied with the outcome.

-In examining co-value creation in project management, Fuentes and Smyth (2016) argued that co-creation of value needs to be managed before a service is in use.
+In examining co-value creation in project management, Fuentes and Smyth (2016a) argued that co-creation of value needs to be managed before a service is in use.
 This notion however is in contrary to current trends reported in the marketing literature.
-Haddadi et al., (2016) proposed a method that helps understand the user's strategic objectives and used this knowledge to optimize the design of buildings, to enhance the value creation of the building projects.
+Haddadi, Johansen and Andersen (2016) proposed a method that helps understand the user's strategic objectives and used this knowledge to optimize the design of buildings, to enhance the value creation of the building projects.
 Their study revealed that value in a project's life cycle is achieved when the needs and goals of the project are achieved.
-Smyth et al., (2018) applied Service-dominant logic (SDL) to analyze a megaproject as a single case study in a nuclear power station in the UK.
+Smyth, Lecoeuvre and Vaesken (2018) applied service-dominant logic (SDL) to analyse a megaproject as a single case study in a nuclear power station in the United Kingdom.
 Their findings revealed that matters relating to value are often overlooked; instead, stakeholders and individual actors focused upon managing political and financial risks, especially time and cost.